(Want to receive more corruption report updates? Subscribe here!)

-The Turkish Criminal Code criminalises various forms of corrupt activity, including active and passive bribery, facilitation payments, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
+The Turkish Criminal Code criminalizes various forms of corrupt activity, including active and passive bribery, facilitation payments, attempted corruption, extortion, bribing a foreign official, money laundering and abuse of office.
 Facilitation payments are prohibited (GTDT 2017).
 Law on Asset Disclosure, Struggle against Bribery and Corruption, (in Turkish) and the law on Public Servants, provide regulations for gifts and hospitality.
 There is no formal distinction between gifts and bribes, and there is no minimum threshold for a gift to potentially be considered a bribe (CMS 2016).
 Private bribery is also prohibited (CMS 2016).
 Enforcement of legislation varies and the government is being criticised for its lack of willingness to tackle corruption (BTI 2018).
 Individuals may be incarcerated for up to twelve years for bribery offenses (CMS 2016).
 Companies may face seizure of assets or income as a penalty (CMS 2016).
 Other relevant legislation includes the Law on the Right to Information, the Law on the Prevention of Money Laundering, the Prevention of Laundering Proceeds of Crime Law, the Law on Public Procurement Contracts, the Public Procurement Law, the Public Financial Management and Control Law and the Act on Declaration of Property and Fight with Bribe and Corruption.
-The legislative protection of whistlerblowers is weak and insufficient (Lexology, Aug.
+The legislative protection of whistleblowers is weak and insufficient (Lexology, Aug.
 2017).
 The OECD Working Group on corruption continues to express concerns about Turkey’s low levels of enforcement of foreign bribery legislation and failure to follow up on the working group’s recommendations (OECD 2017).